AVIA 710 Global Aviation Law

 Research Topic Selection Assignment

 The candidate will identify a narrowed topic within the area of international aviation law to form the basis of the Final Research Paper Assignment.
-The Research Topic Selection Assignment will be 750-1000 words using APA formatting and include a title, abstract, and reference pages (exclusive of the word requirement) with at least five (5) scholarly sources the candidate intends to use in the Final Research Paper.
+The Research Topic Selection Assignment will be 750-1000 words using current APA formatting and include a title, abstract, and reference pages (exclusive of the word requirement) with at least 5 scholarly sources the candidate intends to use in the Final Research Paper Assignment.
 (CLO: A, B, C, D, E)

 Literature Critique Assignments (2)

-The candidate will read and critique two (2) assigned articles in the course pertaining to different international aviation law topics and write a 750 -1000 word paper summarizing and critiquing the assigned article and topic.
-The critique will seek to identify and concisely explain the key issues presented in the article while providing analysis and critique of the author’s conclusions and perspectives.
-The candidate will also identify at least one (1) area of future research inquiry either expressly identified in the article or logically resulting from the article’s content and propositions.
+The candidate will read and critique 2 separate assigned articles in the course pertaining to different international aviation law topics.
+The candidate will write 2 separate papers of 750-1000 words each summarizing and critiquing the respective article and topic.
+The critique will seek to identify and concisely explain the key issues presented in the article, while providing analysis and critique of the author’s conclusions and perspectives.
+The candidate will also identify at least 1 area of future research inquiry either expressly identified in the article or logically resulting from the article’s content and propositions.
+Each Literature Critique Assignment should follow current APA format, include a title page and reference page (abstract is not needed), and will reference the required article.
 (CLO: A, B, C, D, E)

 Case Brief Assignment

-The student will read and brief one (1) full case opinion in order to better the student’s understanding, analysis, and application of international aviation law.
+The student will read and brief 1 full case opinion in order to better the student’s understanding, analysis, and application of international aviation law.
 The assignment must be 300-500 words in length.
 (CLO: A, B, D, E)

 Final Research Paper Assignment

-The candidate will write an 4,000 – 5,000 word research paper on their selected international aviation law topic developed in the Research Topic Selection Assignment earlier in the term.
-The reference page must include at least ten (10) scholarly sources.
+The candidate will write a 4,000 – 5,000 word research paper on their selected international aviation law topic developed in the Research Topic Selection Assignment earlier in the term.
+The reference page must include at least 10 scholarly sources.
 (CLO: A, B, C, D, E)

 Quizzes (4)